zalmoxes-laran/EM-blender-tools-doc/docs/EMstructure.rst

 Here, users can: convert an EM made with an old version of the formalism, rename Proxies and enable Experimental Features.

 In the first case EMtools will automatically convert US and USV nodes to the latest version of the formalism (**NB**: this function will not affect groups).

+Within this section, EMtools includes also a button, ``Create Standard Collections``, that allows to automatically create the set of default collections (Proxy, RM, CAMS) related to a reconstruction process with Extended Matrix.

 In the second case, by pressing ``Manage Proxies' Prefixes`` button, EMtools will automatically rename Proxies according to the GraphML ID (**NB**: this step is mandatory to mutually connect GraphML and Proxies.
 User must select geometries before applying the tool).